Dual Enrollment through the Program for Accelerated College Enrollment (PACE)

 The SC residency section on the application must be completed.
 Home-schooled students should submit a completed application and FAFSA Waiver to HGTC Admissions.

-- Submit ACT, SAT, COMPASS, or ACCUPLACER test scores
+- Submit ACT, SAT, or ACCUPLACER test scores

-Schedule an appointment with the testing center for COMPASS testing.
+Schedule an appointment with the testing center for ACCUPLACER testing.

 Download the ACCUPLACER Placement Tests Brochure